lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 # In the terminal, to make sure you have the most up to date version of the repo , type
 git pull origin master

-#To load an ipython notebook, type
+#To load a jupyter notebook, type
 jupyter notebook

 # If you get an error, you may need to install ipython first.
 Try